oridanus/rTorrent-TV-series-organizer/README.md

 ```
   * 1st argument = the directory that just finished downloading.
   * 2nd argument = the destination TV series root directory.
-  * The script parses the file name and copies it to the apropriate series directory. it scans for mkv files.
+  * The script parses the file name and copies it to the appropriate series directory. it scans for mkv files.